aragon/osx/packages/contracts/docs/developer-portal/02-how-to-guides/02-plugin-development/04-upgradeable-plugin/04-subsequent-builds.md

 }
 ```

-Builds that you publish don't necessarily need to introduce new storage varaibles of your contracts and don't necessarily need to change the storage.
+Builds that you publish don't necessarily need to introduce new storage variables of your contracts and don't necessarily need to change the storage.
 To read more about Upgradeability, check out [OpenZeppelin's UUPSUpgradeability implementation here](https://docs.openzeppelin.com/contracts/4.x/api/proxy#UUPSUpgradeable).

 :::note
 Note that because these contracts are Upgradeable, keeping storage gaps `uint256 [50] __gap;` in dependencies is a must in order to avoid storage corruption.
 To learn more about storage gaps, review OpenZeppelin's documentation [here](https://docs.openzeppelin.com/upgrades-plugins/1.x/writing-upgradeable#storage-gaps).